Briefly, a composite is a member of the composite family (Compositae or Asteraceae family).

 The composite family is very important as well as very large.
 Some of its members provide us with food, others with dyes, medicines, oils (edible, illuminating and lubricating) and insect powders.

-Many composites are ornamentals, and there are the black sheep of the family – the weeds.
+Many composites are ornamentals, like the Purple Passion plant (Gynura) and there is the black sheep of the family – the weeds.

 The daisies, sunflowers, asters, thistles, and others of this group with all their relatives consist of more genera (over 800) than any other plant family.